Genesis G70 (2021-2024) Review

 "The Genesis G70 sends power exclusively to the rear wheels.
 Under day-to-day driving, you won't really notice a difference compared to front-wheel-drive models, but it does feel sportier than something like a Volvo S60.
 The steering is direct with eager responses to the smallest of inputs, although the BMW 3 Series has it licked in terms of feel."

-The ride is definitely on the firm side (particularly on the 19-inch alloy wheels of our test car), but it's not uncomfortable enough to make you wince at the mere thought of a pothole.
+The ride is definitely firm (particularly on the 19-inch alloy wheels of our test car), but it's not uncomfortable enough to make you wince at the mere thought of a pothole.
 Sport Line and Luxury Line models feature electronically controlled adaptive dampers, providing a slightly more dynamic driving experience when you select sport mode.

-There are four drive modes on offer (eco, comfort sport and sport+) – as is often the case, these are a little gimmicky, although sport is good for those occasions when you want the automatic gearbox to hold on to lower gears.
-Sport+ is best used for track use – and if that's what you're after, you'd be better looking at the BMW 3 Series.
+There are four drive modes on offer (eco, comfort, sport and sport+) – as is often the case, these are a little gimmicky, although sport is good for those occasions when you want the automatic gearbox to hold on to lower gears.
+Sport+ is best used for track use, and if that's what you're after, you'd be better looking at the BMW 3 Series.
 Or a Lotus Elise...

-Around town, the Genesis G70 is easy to drive, helped by front and rear parking sensors which are standard across the range.
+Around town, the Genesis G70 is easy to drive, helped by front and rear parking sensors, which are standard across the range.
 You sit fairly low down, so you might want to consider the Genesis GV70 SUV if you want better visibility.

 What engines and gearboxes are available in the Genesis G70?